How to Appeal Your Real Property or Business Personal Property Valuation

 If you request it as part of your appeal, we will make every effort to visit your property as part of our review.
 This will enable us to verify that we have correct and current information about your property, including size, amenities and interior finish.

 If you appeal, we will mail you a response by the last working day in June for real property appeals; July 10th for personal property appeals.
 The response will explain how to appeal to the County Board of Equalization (County Commissioners) if you are still dissatisfied.
 The appeal to the County Board of Equalization (CBOE) must be filed by July 15th for real property appeals; July 20th for personal property appeals.
 The CBOE meets in July or early August.
 They must conclude their hearings by August 5th and notify petitioners of their decision within five working days.

 If you wish to appeal a decision of the CBOE, you must do so within 30 days of their decision.
 Your options are described in their response to you.

-In 2016, the intervening year of Colorado’s two year re-appraisal cycle, your Notice of Valuation is included as your Property Tax Notice, and the value listed on your property tax notice would be the value of your property for 2016 unless there is a change in value for your property.
-If there is a change in value on your property, then May 1st you would receive a Notice of Value.
+In 2018, the intervening year of Colorado’s two year re-appraisal cycle, your Notice of Valuation is included in your Property Tax Notice, and the value listed on your property tax notice would be the value of your property for 2018 unless there is a change in value for your property.
+If there is a change in value on your property, then you would receive a Notice of Value the first of May.